-German-born star Alexander Dreymon has been a winning legions of fans worldwide with his heroic turn as Uhtred on the hit BBC sword-fighting drama The Last Kingdom.
+German-born star Alexander Dreymon has been winning legions of fans worldwide with his heroic turn as Uhtred on the hit BBC sword-fighting drama The Last Kingdom.

-“I think it’s a compliment being compared with Game of Thrones, just because it’s such an epic show,” he tells Victoria in our video exclusive in Sydney.
+“I think it’s a compliment being compared with Game of Thrones, just because it’s such an epic show,” he tells Victoria in our exclusive in Sydney.

 “I’m a big fan and I’ve got a few buddies on the show, but then Game of Thrones is a huge scale, they have a huge budget, I think that’s a very big difference.